-We often get asked about crowdfunding nonprofits.
+We often get asked about crowdfunding for nonprofit organizations.
 Is it feasible?
 Is it sustainable?
 People are excited by the hype and potential upside.
 Yet, as with most new things, there is also some genuine skepticism about whether crowdfunding a charity actually works.
 Additionally, there is some uncertainty about what the risks might be.

-At BryteBridge Nonprofit Solutions, we offer 15+ years of expertise in fundraising methods and strategies.
+At BryteBridge, we offer 20+ years of expertise in fundraising methods and strategies.
 Today, let’s take a look at crowdfunding nonprofit organizations, so that you can make a better determination as to whether this funding mechanism is right for you.

 Barely a decade old in its present form, crowdfunding takes the idea of meeting or supplementing your fundraising goals by tapping into mostly small-dollar donations from a large body of people.
 It’s like filling up a bucket with thousands of raindrops.